How to Make Connections With College Professors

 As a college student, building strong relationships with your professors can be a valuable asset throughout your academic career and beyond.
 From getting better grades to securing recommendation letters for internships and jobs, connecting with your professors can open doors to countless opportunities.
 In this blog post, we’ll explore practical tips and strategies for building strong connections with your college professors, so you can make the most out of your academic experience.
 Here are 5 solid ways to get close without stepping over any bounds.

-There’s so many faces like yours coming and going; so many papers to grade, cups of coffee to drink and meetings to attend.
+There are so many faces like yours coming and going, so many papers to grade, cups of coffee to drink, and meetings to attend.
 You’re going to have to stick out without being a jackass.
 If you’re trying to get either the professor or other students to laugh during class, you’re probably not impressing anyone.
-Here’s a couple tips:
+Here are a couple tips:

 - Details: Pay attention to the little things because your professors will be.
 The quickest way to impress is to NOT do all the things they expect students to do.
-Be THAT person who takes the time to understand protocol, be prompt and pay attention to details!
-Now, don’t make light of this practice, just realize that it IS noticed and appreciated.
+Be THAT person who takes the time to understand the protocol, be prompt, and pay attention to details!
+Now, don’t make light of this practice.
+Just realize that it IS noticed and appreciated.

 2. Be Available & Willing to Serve

-It’s not about what your professor can do for you, but what you can do for your professor.
-Don’t sit in the back of class, but don’t attempt to be a teacher’s pet either.
-Make it obvious what you’re doing, which is no different than your professor did.
+It’s not about what your professor can do for you but what you can do for your professor.
+Don’t sit in the back of the class, but don’t attempt to be a teacher’s pet either.
+Make it obvious what you’re doing, which is no different from what your professor did.
 Making connections in college is par for the course (forgive the pun).